The Solution Is Greater Than You Ever Imagined

 - I have all the insurance I need.

-- Which means the discussion literally comes down to paying off the mortgage or investing.
+- The discussion literally comes down to paying off the mortgage or investing.

 - The math is clear that my highest return is with investing, but I’m also emotionally connected to having no debt and love the freedom of minimizing my cash flow needs.
-For that reason, my decision is to funnel a portion of increased revenues from this business toward prepaying the mortgage even though it is technically irrational from a return on investment perspective.
+For that reason, my decision is to funnel a portion of increased revenues from this business toward prepaying the mortgage, even though it’s technically irrational from a return on investment perspective.

-I would like to declare this a balanced perspective in that I’m comfortable with my portfolio “as is” so I’m willing to “diversify” and lower risk by paying off mortgage debt with extra income, but in the end I know the truth… it is my emotional desire to be debt free and reduce risk that is driving the decision.
+I would like to declare this a balanced perspective in that I’m comfortable with my portfolio “as is”, so I’m willing to “diversify” and lower risk by paying off mortgage debt with extra income, but in the end, I know the truth… it’s my emotional desire to be debt free and reduce risk that’s driving the decision.
 I know the math and I should be investing – exclusively.